browserengineering/book/book/html.md

         return tag, attributes
 ```

-Note that the tag name is converted to lower case,[^case-fold] because
-HTML tag names are case-insensitive.
-Now, inside the loop, we need to
+HTML tag names are case-insensitive,[^case-fold] as by the way are
+attribute values, so I convert them to lower case.
+Then, inside the
-split each attribute-value pair into the attribute name and its value.
+loop, I split each attribute-value pair into a name and a value.
+The easiest case is an unquoted attribute, where an equal sign
+separates the two:

 [^case-fold]: This is [not the right way][case-hard] to do case
     insensitive comparisons; the Unicode case folding algorithm should